 The following locations are some of the best locations to watch the sunset for various reasons.

 During my last trip to Puerto Escondido, I became enchanted with swimming at Playa Carrizalillo at sunset.
 Watching the sun dip below the horizon while the golden light reflects in the crests of the waves is magical.

 And while this popular beach can be crowded, I was consistently surprised at how few people were in the water for sunset and even more surprised about how many people left before sunset.

 Mirador Las Tortugas

 This turned out to be one of my favorite places to watch the sunset in Puerto Escondido.
-Some argue it’s better than the sunset at Punta Cometa in Mazunte.
-While there are similarities, I would definitely disagree.
-Punta Cometa has a mystical atmosphere that’s hard to beat.
+Some say it’s similar to the sunset at Punta Cometa in Mazunte.
+While there are similarities, Punta Cometa has a mystical atmosphere and stunning vistas that are hard to beat.

 Mirador Las Tortugas is relatively easy to get to.
 It’s located along the western edge of Rinconada with a paved road leading directly to the path down the hill.